The Commonplace

 0.12

 AI enhances diagnostic accuracy and workflow efficiency but lacks robust evidence linking it to improved patient outcomes in acute GIB.
-Output Quality mixed medium diagnostic accuracy, workflow efficiency, and patient outcomes
+Output Quality mixed diagnostic accuracy, workflow efficiency, and patient outcomes

 n=40